wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-classic-coreos-howto.md

 This topic describes [CoreOS] and shows how to create a cluster of three CoreOS virtual machines on Azure as a quick start to understanding this operating system.
 It uses the very basic elements of CoreOS deployments and examples from [CoreOS with Azure], [Tim Park's CoreOS Tutorial], and [Patrick Chanezon's CoreOS Tutorial] to demonstrate the absolute minimum requirements to both understand the basic structure of a CoreOS deployment and get a cluster of three virtual machines running successfully.

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the Resource Manager deployment model.
+Azure recommends that most new deployments use the Resource Manager deployment model.

 ## CoreOS, clusters, and Linux containers